Celebrating 100 years

-From its first kindergarten for children with disability that was established in 1918, to one of the largest disability services providers in Victoria it is today, Yooralla has evolved and developed along with the disability sector over the past century.
+From establishing a disability support service for children with disability in 1918, to becoming Victoria’s largest and oldest disability service providers, Yooralla has evolved and developed along with the disability sector over the past century.

 Yooralla has survived through the Great Depression and World War II and played an active role supporting and advocating for the National Disability Insurance Scheme (NDIS) – the largest social reform in Australia over the past 30 years.

 We will recognise and celebrate Yooralla’s 100 year anniversary as a community throughout the year.
 Subscribe to Yooralla's fortnightly newsletter to keep up to date on celebrations.

 We have a long and proud history of working to achieve a fair go for all people with disability.